vionadjunaidy/vionadjunaidy-Viona-Djunaidy_2702337602_L4BC_WADS_Week8_Forum/README.md

 2. **Password Hashing**: User passwords are hashed using bcrypt before storage
 3. **Token-based Authorization**: Each request is validated using Bearer token authentication
 4. **User-Specific Data Access**: Users can only access and modify their own todos and profile

-## Testing Notes

-1. All tests were performed using Swagger UI at `/api-docs`
-2. Tests include both successful and error scenarios
-3. All protected endpoints require proper authorization using Bearer token
-4. File uploads are tested using multipart/form-data format
-5. Response codes and messages are verified for each endpoint